 Any regular foundation will rub off on your mask, that’s for certain.
 To avoid looking blotchy better not wear any all over foundation at all, and instead just touch up imperfections and brighten up your undereye area with a concealer.

 A makeup artists’ favorite corrector is Laura Mercier’s Secret Camouflage.
 It’s extremely covering and at the same time almost invisible due to its fine texture.
 The dense formulation makes it also very long lasting.
 You don’t want to think about retouching every half hour.

 For the sensitive undereye area a fluid or creamy, hydrating formula works best, like for example Tarte Concealer.
 Make sure to use very small quantities, as all surplus will build up in the small wrinkles.
 For this reason I prefer using a pointed brush rather than the application wand.

-As an alternative to foundation try applying a mattifying base or primer, like MAC’s Mineralize Timecheck Lotion or Milk Makeup Blur stick.
+As an alternative to foundation try applying a mattifying base or primer, like MAC’s Mineralize Timecheck Lotion.
 As implied by the name, these clear colourless products blur and smoothen pores and lines for a smooth and velvety complexion.